top of page

 Boats

 Throughout the day people can wonder down to the canalside to enjoy the old working canal boats.
 Amongst them will be the 115 year old Saturn, a National Historic Ship and the last surviving Shropshire UNion 'fly-boat'.
 Visitors can venture on board for a look at life as it used to be!
-Also not to be missed at 4.30pm is the amazing procession of boats through Lymm, marking a fantastic way to close the event.
-Note Last buses back to Car Park at 5,.15pm.
-Otherwise it is just a 15 minute walk.
+Also not to be missed at 4pm is the amazing procession of boats through Lymm, marking a fantastic way to close the event.
+There are horse harnessing demos on the towpath side opposite the traction engines at 1pm and 3pm

 Drive-In Parade